 The Kitchen Appliances is a writer-director team consisting of Otterbein BFA Acting graduates, Evan Moore-Coll and Steven Meeker Jr. Starting as an idea three years ago in their dorm room, the two finally made the move to NYC in January 2017 and began to create work together.

 The first two years of college are full of discoveries as well as highs and lows for Stacy as she begins her time at Boston University.
-Bouncing between her freshman year hook up with her RA, Lily, and her first real attempt at a relationship with a girl named Mia, Stacy is forced to relive all of the stress of dating in college, the consequences of being friends with benefits, and the long-winding journey to accepting her sexuality.
+Bouncing between her freshman year hook up with her RA, Lily, a frat boy, and her first real attempt at a relationship with a woman named Mia, Stacy is forced to relive all of the stress of dating in college, the consequences of being friends with benefits, and the long-winding journey to accepting her sexuality.
 Based on the playwright’s reimagining of his relationship with his girlfriend, Stacy & Mia is just like college, equal parts funny, frustrating, and painful.